Three Secrets of Fátima: Second secret

 The second secret refers to the devotion to the Immaculate Heart of Mary and was initially only partially revealed to the children on 13 July 1917.
 Various prophecies related to this devotion were made, such as a statement that World War I would end, along with a prediction of another war during the reign of Pope Pius XI, should men continue offending God and should Russia not convert.
-The second half requests that Russia be consecrated to the Immaculate Heart of Mary:
+The second half is a future request of the consecration of Russia to the Immaculate Heart of Mary and the First Saturdays Devotion:

-In 1925 Sister Lúcia reported an apparition of the Virgin Mary at the Convent of Saint Dorothea at Pontevedra, Galicia.
-She said she was asked to convey the message of the First Saturday Devotions.
-By her account a subsequent vision of the Child Jesus reiterated this request.
-In 1930, she wrote to her confessor that in 1929 she had a vision of both Mary and the Holy Trinity in which God had asked for the Consecration of Russia to the Sacred Hearts of Jesus and Mary by the Pope in communion with all the bishops of the world.
+On 10 December 1925, Sister Lúcia reported an apparition of the Virgin Mary, accompanied by the Child Jesus on a luminous cloud, while residing at the Convent of Saint Dorothea at Pontevedra, Spain.
+The Virgin Mary defined the conditions for the First Saturdays devotion and asked her to propagate the devotion.
+Later, on 15 February 1926, she reported a subsequent vision of the Christ Child reiterating this request.
+On 13 June 1929, she reported a vision of both Mary and the Holy Trinity, in which Mary had asked for the Consecration of Russia to her Immaculate Heart by the Pope, in communion with all the bishops of the world.
 This later vision fulfilled what was said in 1917 about how the Virgin Mary would come later to request the consecration.
-The message regarding the establishment of the Devotion of the Five First Saturdays is reminiscent of that reported by Margaret Mary Alacoque in the seventeenth century, which led to the First Friday Devotion.
+The message regarding the establishment of the Five First Saturdays Devotion is reminiscent of that reported by Margaret Mary Alacoque in the seventeenth century, which led to the First Fridays Devotion.

 It is unlikely that this message was conveyed to the Pope, but the Bishop of Leiria suggested that she write her memoirs so as to provide more details on her cousins as well as further details of the 1917 apparitions.
 In her third memoir, written in 1941, Sister Lúcia recalled that at the apparition of 13 July 1917, the Virgin Mary had first mentioned the consecration of Russia, and said that she would return to give particulars.

 The second prophecy was not disclosed until August 1941, after World War II had already begun.
 Skeptics have questioned whether Mary, in 1917, referred explicitly to Pope Pius XI, as Ambrogio Ratti did not choose that regnal name until after his election in 1922.
 Further, the European portion of World War II is generally held to have begun on 1 September 1939, and by then, Pope Pius XII had succeeded Pius XI.
 As for the conversion of Russia, the Bolshevik Revolution did not happen until November 1917.